 b.
 Building email funnels that can convince your subscribers to become paying customers for your business.

-7. Social Media Influencer: These are people who have built an online reputation on a specific topic.
-Usually seen in the form of videos about topics they specialized in and that connects with their target audience.
+7. Social Media Influencer: These are people who use a digital marketing strategy to build an online reputation on a specific topic.
+These influencers create a digital marketing plan which involves creating content usually in the form of videos that connect to the audience.

 Some of the most popular social media influencers include: